 Fox Run Silicone Baking Mat, 11-3/4 by 16-Inch

 I have two Silpats I’ve used for years till they have a fine patina of baked on spatters (which don’t seem to affect the no-stick properties).
-I’ve recently switched to this one which is working fine at about half the cost.
+I’ve recently switched to this one which is working fine at a significantly lower cost.

 Mandolines seem akin to the Veg-O-Matic® on the gimmick scale, yet they are found in professional kitchens because they do a good job of creating consistently thin slices and julienne sticks.
 Mandolines can also tend to be pretty expensive for what they do on a cost/benefit ratio so Burnt My Finders prefers to stick to the low end price wise.
 This is one of the best I’ve tried and also among the cheapest; the folding base provides a stable footprint so you’re much less apt to add your fingertips to the pile of sliced of slivered veggies.